Achneoder/l-fen/README.md

 For bucket and Pub/Sub Functions, it's quite straight forward.
 It `requires()` the Functions JS file, mapping the payload to the corresponding object and calling the `entryPoint` method with that object.

-In case of an HTTP Function, the bootloader makes use of [express](https://www.npmjs.com/package/express) and [SuperTest](https://www.npmjs.com/package/supertest) create a proper request and handle stuff like different HTTP methods and headers.
+In case of an HTTP Function, the bootloader makes use of [express](https://www.npmjs.com/package/express) and [SuperTest](https://www.npmjs.com/package/supertest) to create a proper request and handle stuff like different HTTP methods and headers.

 The orchestrator is loading the `.fenrc.json`, managing all Functions, providing some basic setup like configuring a fake service account and file watcher on the specified `storageDir` and start the HTTP proxy.